msa-em/cell-browser/01_introduction.md

 ## Definitions

-_Virtual nanoscopy_ was a term used to describe the process of automated image acquisition with a microscope, followed by presentation in an interactive tile-based viewer. [@doi:10.1083/jcb.201201140]
+_Virtual nanoscopy_ was a term used to describe the process of automated image acquisition with an electron microscope, followed by presentation in an interactive tile-based viewer. [@doi:10.1083/jcb.201201140]
+A related term is [virtual microscopy](<wiki:Virtual_microscopy>), which fits the broader use cases of light microscopy, including digital pathology and geology.

 _Microscopy map_ is the interactive figure used to view virtual nanoscopy data. [@doi:10.1083/jcb.201201140] The original term '_electron_ microscopy map' was redefined to fit a broader use case including light microscopy.